-This guide introduces you to LiveLink[TM] for Inventor[®], which provides three possibilities for applying multiphysics analysis in the development of your designs.
-To begin with, it includes the One Window interface that embeds the COMSOL modeling environment into the Inventor[®] user interface.
-Furthermore, you can synchronize geometries between Inventor[®] and the COMSOL Desktop[®] when running them side-by-side.
-Finally, the product adds support for importing several 3D CAD file formats into your COMSOL models.
+This guide introduces you to LiveLinkTM for Revit®, which provides two possibilities for applying multiphysics analysis in the development of your designs.
+To begin with, you can synchronize geometries between Revit® Architecture and the COMSOL Desktop® when running them side-by-side.
+In addition, the product adds support for importing several 3D CAD file formats into your COMSOL models.

-Regardless of the way you bring CAD designs into COMSOL, with LiveLink[TM] you have a robust platform, including repair and defeaturing tools, to prepare the geometry for multiphysics modeling.
+Regardless of the way you bring CAD designs into COMSOL, with LiveLinkTM you have a robust platform, including repair and defeaturing tools, to prepare the geometry for multiphysics modeling.
 The detailed tutorials that follow start you off with becoming efficient in using the provided functionality.